We can’t wait to welcome you to Colorado for ComNet25 Denver!

 Thursday, October 16 will be a full day of conference programming — tentatively planned for 8:30am-7:00pm.

 ShowCase Posters: Learn from the real-world experiences of 70+ of your colleagues during these case study sessions.
-Here are just a few of the organizations presenting!
+Here are just a few of the organizations presenting:

 Learning Labs: You’ll get to join several expert-led deep dive learning sessions focused on topics applicable to your comms work.